NativeScript/summer-of-nativescript/july/lab-cli.md

-# Summer of NativeScript: June Lab—NativeScript CLI
+# Summer of NativeScript: July Lab—NativeScript CLI

 ## What are you learning?